 The spool is either too loose or too tightly held by your printer’s spool holder

-A very common problem with 3D printing is when the spool holder or idler holder has such friction that the spool can not move easily around while printing.
-This will cause the filament to kink up and not feed easy which can then lead to issues like weak layers, poor adhesion, or even clogs and jams.
+A very common problem with 3D printing is when the spool holder has such friction that the spool can not move easily while printing, causing issues like weak layers, poor adhesion, or even clogs and jams.

-To avoid this, make sure the spool holder has friction that is enough to not let it move freely and at the same time not cause any hindrance to the rotation of the spool when the printer pulls it.
-This can be achieved using a piece of cloth or a zip tie.
+To avoid this, make sure the spool holder can move freely and at the same time not cause any hindrance to the rotation of the spool when the printer pulls from it.

 Not using a filament guide